Zhu Cong (footballer)

-Zhu Cong (朱聪 (朱聰, Zhū Cōng); born 8 February 1985) is a Chinese footballer as a full back.
-Who currently plays for China League Two side Shenzhen Renren.
+Zhu Cong (朱聪 (朱聰, Zhū Cōng); born 8 February 1985) is a Chinese retired footballer as a full back.

 Club career

 Zhu started his professional career with Chinese Jia-A League side Shenzhen Jianlibao in 2003.
 On 19 August 2006, he made his senior debut in a 5–0 away defeat against Dalian Shide, coming on as a substitute for Fan Xiaodong in the 76th minute.
 He failed to establish himself within the first team and just played 6 league matches between 2004 and 2010.
 Zhu transferred to China League One club Guangdong Sunray Cave in July 2010.

 In 2015, Zhu signed for Shenzhen Renren.

 Career statistics

 Statistics accurate as of match played 13 October 2018.